tasal9/ZamAI/Code-overview.md

 ## Command-line mode

-When typing a `:`, `normal_cmd()` will call `getcmdline()` to obtain a line with an Ex command.  `getcmdline()` contains a loop that will handle each typed character.
+When typing a `:`, `normal_cmd()` will call `getcmdline()` to obtain a line with an Ex command.  `getcmdline()` calls a loop that will handle each typed character.
 It returns when hitting `<CR>` or `<Esc>` or some other character that ends the command line mode.